nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/using_claude_code.rst.txt

 Overall, I settled on a hybrid project where I wrote most of the Python myself for the data processing and `tried my hand at vibe coding
-<https://zapier.com/blog/vibe-coding/>`_ the JavaScript front-end UI using Claude Code.
+<https://zapier.com/blog/vibe-coding/>`_ for the JavaScript front-end UI using Claude Code.

 In broad strokes, I: